MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 </pre>

+> The balanceMST() method dynamically builds a SQL SELECT statement that calculates the sum of the AmountMST field from the CustTrans table.
+It filters the results based on several conditions: matching AccountNum, TransDate within a range, and matching DataAreaId and Partition values—all sourced from the CustTable data source in your data entity.

 19.Select **Save All**, and then close the code editor.

 20.Navigate to, and expand, the **Fields** node at the data entity, and then